Take Out Your Calculators: Estimating the Real Difficulty of Question Items with LLM Student Simulations: Related Work

 \section{Related Work}

 Recent work show LLMs can act as ``silicon'' subjects, reproducing human behavioral patterns across diverse tasks \citep{xie2024can, Argyle_Busby_Fulda_Gubler_Rytting_Wingate_2023, DILLION2023597, manning2024automated, yang2024social}. \citet{scarlatos2025smartsimulatedstudentsaligned} propose SMART for difficulty prediction of open ended question using Direct Preference Optimization (DPO) and IRT, while \citet{lu2024generative} introduce a \textit{Generative Students} framework where GPT-4 is prompted with student knowledge profiles to answer Multiple Choice Questions (MCQs), finding that the LLM responses align with the intended profiles and that the set of “hard” questions align with real students' difficulty.
-Similarly, \citet{benedetto-etal-2024-using} develop skill-level prompts for GPT-3.5/4 across domains, noting model-specific tuning requirements. \citet{liu2024leveragingllmrespondentsitemevaluation} use multiple LLMs (GPT-3.5/4, Llama 2/3, Gemini-Pro, etc.) to pretest College Algebra items.
+Similarly, \citet{benedetto-etal-2024-using} develop skill-level prompts for GPT-3.5/4 across domains, noting model-specific tuning requirements. \citet{liu2024leveragingllmrespondentsitemevaluation} use multiple LLMs (GPT-3.5/4, Llama 2/3, Gemini-Pro, etc.) to pretest College Algebra items. \citet{Feng} use a supervised approach for difficulty prediction by training models using ground-truth IRT difficulty estimates derived from real student responses.
 Other works consider incorporating student learning behaviors, knowledge states, and memory limitations into LLM simulations, to provide potential alternatives to conventional knowledge tracing systems \citep{Wang2023ASO,Hu2025ExploringTP}.
 Our work extends these with open source models, by estimating abilities at a group level where we do not have individual real world student responses, examining student ids and first names as demographic identifiers in our prompting techniques and leveraging ensembling techniques across models.